 - 2 tablespoons fresh lemon juice

-- 2 tablespoons chopped fresh parsley
+- 2 tablespoons fresh parsley (chopped)

-- Peel the shrimp.
-Run the tip of a small, sharp knife down the back of a shrimp; remove the dark vein—the shrimp's digestive tract—and then rinse with cold water.
+Run the tip of a small, sharp knife down the back of a shrimp, remove the dark vein—the shrimp's digestive tract—and then rinse with cold water.

-- Slice the green onions, keeping the white and light green parts separate from the dark green.
+Slice the green onions, keeping the white and light green parts separate from the dark green.
 Set the dark green sliced green onions aside for garnish.

-- Heat the butter in large skillet over medium heat.
-Cook the garlic for 1 or 2 minutes or until softened but not browned.
+Heat the butter in large skillet over medium heat.
+Cook the garlic for 1 or 2 minutes or until softened, but not browned.

-- Add the chopped parsley and salt and pepper before serving.
+Add the chopped parsley and salt and pepper before serving.

-- Garnish with lemon wedges and the sliced dark green onion tops.
+Garnish with lemon wedges and the sliced dark green onion tops.